-My salmon sampler is 2.5 lbs. each of my three favorite salmon––king, coho, and sockeye salmon, plus 2.5 lbs. of my salmon burgers.
+My salmon sampler is 3 of my favorites––5 lbs. boneless king portions, 5 lbs. boneless sockeye portions, and 5 lbs. of my famous salmon burgers.
+The Salmon Sampler is 15 lbs. total.
 If you can't decide which species to get, or if you want to try them all side by side, my salmon sampler is the way to go.

 Each of the three species has their own unique flavor, texture, and color.
 While sockeye is brilliant red and firm with a "salmony" flavor, king is mild, rich, and delicate.
-Coho is similar to king but a little less rich.
-My salmon burgers are a mixture of two or three species, combining the best aspects of each (and a few choice ingredients) into a delicious, healthy, and extremely easy to cook salmon burger.
+My salmon burgers are a mixture of king and sockeye, combining the best aspects of each (and a few choice ingredients) into a delicious, healthy, and extremely easy to cook salmon burger.

 The sockeye, king, and coho salmon come as boneless portions.
 The salmon burgers are hand chopped salmon with shallots/onions, bread crumbs, capers, and mustard.
 They are hand formed salmon patties.
+Of course they are boneless also.
 See below in "Cut" for more details.

-NOTE: Because it can be much harder to weight out exactly 2.5 lbs. than a larger amount like 10 lbs., there can be more weight variability in this Share than others.
-I do not always catch enough of every species to create this Share.
-For example, occasionally I do not catch much (or any) coho salmon.
-If something like that happens, I will replace the missing species with the equivalent value in another species.
+NOTE: Because it can be much harder to weight out exactly 5 lbs. than a larger amount like 10 lbs., there can be more weight variability in this Share than others.

 Preorder Preorder Period: